Skip to content

 Story 2: The Frustration of Skipping the Swatch

 On the flip side, there’s the story of the knitter who skipped the swatch for a hat project.
 She assumed it was a quick, easy knit and didn’t think it was worth the time.
-In the end, the hat turned out far too large, and she had to frog (unravel) the entire thing.
+In the end, the hat turned out far too large, and she had to "frog" (unravel - as in 'ribbit-ribbit,' 'rip-it rip-it') the entire thing.
 Lesson learned: swatching could have saved her hours of frustration.

 Story 3: Substituting Yarn and Swatching to the Rescue

 Another knitter decided to substitute a different yarn in a pattern for a blanket.
 The colors were stunning, but after knitting a few inches, she realized the fabric was much too stiff.
-A quick swatch with a different needle size and blocking solved the problem, and the blanket turned out beautifully soft and drapey.
+A quick swatch with a different needle size and blocking solved the problem, and the blanket turned out beautifully soft with a lovely drape and feel.

 Tips for Efficient Gauge Swatching